Derivatives of Compositions

 []

-additional explanation for the derivative of sums
+additional explanation for the chain rule

-see another derivative of sums example
+see another chain rule example

 practice gateway test